isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: bogus
+   :tags: server
+   :short: Allows a remote server to be ignored.

    If a remote server is giving out bad data, marking it as bogus prevents further queries to it.
 The default value of :any:`bogus` is ``no``.

 .. namedconf:statement:: edns
+   :tags: server
+   :short: Controls the use of the EDNS0 (:rfc:`2671`) feature.

    The :any:`edns` clause determines whether the local server attempts to use EDNS when communicating with the remote server.
 The default is